maoki109/Image_Viewer_Python/README.md

 # To Do's:

 There are still items that need to be fixed for this program:
-- [ ] Response to keyboard input.
+- [x] Response to keyboard input.
-- [ ] Check that frames are paused when using arrow keys.
+- [x] Check that frames are paused when using arrow keys.
+- [ ] Response to arrow keys.
 - [ ] Separate program to rename numbered files to ensure correct order.